jkreucher/rack-z80/README.md

 ## About The Project

 The goal of this project is to understand how computers and operating systems work.
 This is a collection of hardware and software to create a multi purpose 8-Bit computer with the popular [ZiLog Z80](https://de.wikipedia.org/wiki/Zilog_Z80) processor as the heart of this project.
+Everything is contained in a [Eurocard Subrack](https://en.wikipedia.org/wiki/Eurocard_(printed_circuit_board)) formfactor because I really like the industrial look to it.